openpatata/openpatata-data/_schemas/docs/mp.md

 * **`links`** (`array [object]|null`)

     A list of pertinent links, e.g. the MP's page on parliament.
-No more than five.
+Generally, no more than five.
 If linking to Wikipedia, link only to one language version of it, preferably English.

     * [required] **`note`** (`object`)